-Polishing is mostly done dry (dry tumbling), tumbling metal parts and abrasive media, together with a polishing powder or paste, are used.
+Polishing is mostly done dry (dry tumbling); metal parts, abrasive media, and a polishing powder or paste are used.

 You can also improve the surfaces of metals by deflashing, spot cleaning, and even drying metal parts using organic media such as corn cob media or walnut shell media – both of which are excellent absorbers of impurities and oils.

 3. What is the difference between a vibratory tumbler and a rotary parts tumbler?

 To clearly understand the difference between a rotary and a vibratory tumbler, you’ll first have to understand their similarities.

 Also, you’ll have to know how both systems operate.

 Both the vibratory and rotary tumblers are used for mass finishing of metal parts.